 As a result, students who use Studiosity receive significantly higher marks than those who do not.
 For example, those that used the platform at James Cook University's mean GPA was 4.49, nearly one GPA higher than those who didn't use the service (3.57).
 This was regardless of gender, ethnicity, OP class, or mode of delivery.

-For Lesley Halliday, Head of Academic Services (APAC) at Studiosity, the value of formative feedback is clear:
+For Prof Judyth Sachs, Chief Academic Officer at Studiosity, the value of formative feedback is clear:

 "The fact that it enables change to be made is so important.
 In any interaction with life we're always getting feedback that enables us to change our behaviour.
 Formative feedback gives students that opportunity for self-reflection and monitoring of their own skills.
 They can use those in a way that does have an impact on grades, which is ultimately what students want.

-That's why we're so passionate about getting people to sign up to the service.
-We want everyone to have the same chances and complete their studies successfully."
+That's why we're so driven in our goal to make Studiosity available and accessible for all students, everywhere.
+We want every learner to have the same chances to complete their studies successfully."